 Whether you want to apply for a degree programme or just get your student visa after being admitted to a degree, exchange or study abroad programme, you only need to use one platform: "Etudes en France"!

-How do I apply for a degree course in France?
+How do I apply for a DEGREE COURSE in France?

-How do I apply for a degree course in France?
+How do I apply for a DEGREE COURSE in France?

 In this section, we will describe the application process for most non-EU citizens.